Memory

 Usage

-Memory can be specified in a query resource:
+Memory in a query resource:

 apiVersion: ark.mckinsey.com/v1alpha1